beijaflor-io/tex.beijaflor.io/README.md

 # tex.beijaflor.io
-TeX PDF generation as a service.
+TeX PDF generation web service.

 ## Problem
 A TeX installation is very large and it's nice to separate the role of running